CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/hotstart.rst

 The need for this may be unfamiliar if you are coming from a lower dimensional model or less resolved 3D model.
 There are two reasons:

-- the domain is really big, so moving the salt in correctly via a cold start would take many months and
+  * the domain is really big, so moving the salt in correctly via a cold start would take many months and
-- if salinity is only coming in from the ocean a sharp baroclinic barrier shock will develop with possibly odd behavior.
+  * if salinity is only coming in from the ocean a sharp baroclinic barrier shock will develop with possibly odd behavior.

 We mostly do barotropic runs (no salinity or transport) as a warmup to generate our ocean boundary.
 For that a cold start from very basic (zero velocity, flat water elevation) is fine.

-What is the difference between a cold and hot start
+What is the difference between a cold and hot start?
 -----------------------------------------------------

 A cold start means values are initialized from very simple and well behaved values.
 Typically velocity is zero and the water surface is flat.
 This avoids "mini-tsunamis".
 Cold starts are invoked using `ihot=0` in the control file `param.nml`.
 You also need plausible values for initialization.
-If you our using our schism templates and requires some initial conditions be provided in the form of text *.ic files which are like *.gr3 files with values at each node, but don't have mesh topology in the file (and `param.nml.tropic` control file suggestions for a barotropic run) then a cold start is assumed and the text initialization file elev.ic (and any other *.ic file) will be built.
+If you our using our schism templates and requires some initial conditions be provided in the form of text \*.ic files which are like \*.gr3 files with values at each node, but don't have mesh topology in the file (and `param.nml.tropic` control file suggestions for a barotropic run) then a cold start is assumed and the text initialization file elev.ic (and any other *.ic file) will be built.